stefan-kolb/docker-dojo/README.md

 All of the described services should be packaged inside their own Docker container and orchestrated via Docker Compose.
 Therefore, adapt the existing `docker-compose.yml` in the root project folder.
-Make sure to set appropriate dependencies to allow an automatic bootstrapping of the service composition via `docker-compose up`.
+Make sure to set appropriate dependencies to allow an automatic bootstrapping of the service composition via `docker compose up`.
 The services images, search, and charts need the `microservices.env` mounted as environment file that provides the credentials for the Spotify API.

 Remember, the user interface is available at `http://{docker-machine-ip}:8080`.
 To alter the currently played song, change the URL query params inside the browser window, e.g., `http://{docker-machine-ip}:8080/?title={songtitle}&artist={artist name}`.